yenchic/Morse_Smale/README.md

   - pLevel: The persistent level used in $MSR$ package.
   - knn: The number of nearest neighbor used in $MSR$ package.
 - Output:
-  - A S4 object of class "MSHD".
+  - An S4 object of class "MSHD".
 A list consisting:
     - grids: The input grid points.
     - grids.values: The input grid values.
     - label.cell: The cell label for each grid point.